finarioapp/api/documentation/endpoints/Invoice.md

-Invoice
+Invoice Post
 -------
-Creates and / or updates a invoice
+Creates or updates an invoice

 ###Endpoint
 Use the following endpoint to access this operation: